taikoxyz/NitroVerifyer/README.md

 ## Taiko Nitro Verifyer

 This is a verifier for the Taiko blockchain.
-It is a Rust implementation of the Taiko verifier that uses the Nitro enclave to accelerate the verification of Risc0 proofs.
+It is a Rust implementation of the Taiko verifier that uses the Nitro enclave to leverage it's TEE for proof generation.

 It's build using certificate and attestation verification from `marlinprotocol/NitroProver`.